-- Food, drinks (water in a container with a cap is permissible), and hats are not permitted in the classroom - Students are expected to take care of their personal business (e.g. bathroom visits and phone calls) during passing periods.
-Students must turn off and put away all cell phones, iPods, and other personal electronic devices before entering the classroom. - An electronic device will be confiscated if it is seen. - o First offense: the confiscated item may be picked up at the end of class. - Second offense: the confiscated item may be picked up at the end of the school day. - o Third offense: the confiscated item is taken to the office. - o Fourth offense: the student loses the item and his or her grade changes to an "F" until a parent, student, teacher conference is held to discuss the situation. - Students are to be in their seats when the bell rings. - Students are not permitted to surf the Internet for personal use, play games, or check email during class time. - Students must be prepared for every class: this means bringing a black or blue pen, a pencil, a notebook, a reading book, the NS planner, and any textbook(s) currently being used in class.
+- Food, drinks, and hats are not permitted in the classroom - Students are to be in their seats when the bell rings. - Students are not permitted to surf the Internet for personal use, play games, or check email during class time. - Students are expected to take care of their personal business (e.g. bathroom visits and phone calls) during passing periods.
+Students must turn off and put away all cell phones, iPods, and other personal electronic devices before entering the classroom. - An electronic device may be confiscated if it becomes a nuisance. - o First offense: the confiscated item may be picked up at the end of class. - Second offense: the confiscated item may be picked up at the end of the school day. - o Third offense: the confiscated item is taken to the office. - o Fourth offense: the student loses the item and his or her grade changes to an "F" until a parent, student, teacher conference is held to discuss the situation. - Students must be prepared for every class: this means bringing a black or blue pen, a pencil, a notebook, a reading book, the NS planner, and any textbook(s) currently being used in class.